smartyshaman/anantshiva.github.io/_posts/2027-03-28-singapore-politics-socrates.md

 That’s why I don’t get worked up about politics.
 I don’t see the point of turning it into a team sport, like Liverpool vs Man Utd or iPhone vs Android.
 Too many people spend their energy arguing about which side is better, without realizing they’re caught in the same game.

-What I care about more is whether the system allows me—and people like me—to live well.
+What I care about more is whether the system allows me - and people like me - to live well.
 To raise my kid.
 To do meaningful work.
 To focus on the things I can control.

 That’s where I choose to spend my energy.